 RELATED ARTICLE: KEEP DEER FROM DAMAGING YOUR ORCHARD

-DEER REPELLENT SPRAY
+DEER REPELLENT SPRAY FOR PEST CONTROL

 It is beneficial to spray a deer repellent tree spray on the limbs and trunk of a fruit tree while it is still too young to produce fruit, or during the winter months when pickings are getting slim for the deer.